veeambestpractise/best-practices-guide/resource_planning/Sizing_for_Wan_Acceleration.md

   - `(Number of sources * <formula for configured cache size>)`

 **Examples:**
-- Example with one source and 2 operating systems:
+- Example with one source and two operating systems:
   - Configured cache size: `(2 operating systems * 10 GB) + 20 GB = 40 GB`
   - Used disk space: `(1 source * 40 GB) = 40 GB`
-- Example with five sources and 4 operating systems:
+- Example with five sources and four operating systems:
   - Configured cache size: `(4 operating systems * 10 GB) + 20 GB = 60 GB`
   - Used disk space: `(5 sources * 60 GB) = 300 GB`

+Digest space must be built into the equation using the same size for each source target:

+- Example with one source two operating systems
+  - one source digest space 20GB equates to target digest requiring 20GB
+  - so 20GB + Cache disk space '(2 operating systems * 10 GB) 20GB' is 40GB

+- Example with 5 source
+  - Five source with digest space 20GB each equates to target digest requiring 20GB * 5, 100GB
+  - so 100GB + Cache disk space '(2 operating systems * 10 GB * five sources) 100GB' is 200GB

 For understanding how the disk space is consumed, please see the following sections.